• Skip to primary navigation

 • sugar—specifically granulated sugar in this recipe because you don't want any flavour to interfere with the delicate butter flavour in these cookies

-• salt is really important to balance out the sweet buttery flavour.
+• salt is entirely optional, but I add it to balance out the sweet buttery flavour.
 Don't skip it.
-I like to use Diamond Crystal fine kosher salt, but table salt will work, though the cookies will be saltier and you may want to halve the salt in that case
+I like to use Diamond Crystal fine kosher salt.
+If using table salt, the cookies will be saltier with it, so you may want to add half the amount.

 3. Flavour the shortbread cookie dough: though purists will argue that shortbread can only have 3 ingredients (butter, sugar, and flour), that doesn't mean you can't jazz them up a little.